Nolan Gorman Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have the 24th-ranked team ERA among all league pitching staffs (4.74).
+- The Reds' 4.77 team ERA ranks 24th among all league pitching staffs.

-- The Reds give up the third-most home runs in baseball (199 total, 1.4 per game).
+- Reds pitchers combine to give up 200 total home runs at a clip of 1.4 per game (third-most in baseball).

-- His last time out was on Saturday against the Chicago Cubs, when the left-hander went 6 1/3 innings, surrendering one earned run while allowing four hits.
+- The Reds will look to Spiers (0-0) in his second start of the season.

-- In 17 games this season, the 24-year-old has put up a 3.22 ERA and 9.9 strikeouts per nine innings, while giving up a batting average of .223 to opposing batters.
+- His last time out was on Sunday against the Chicago Cubs, when the righty went four innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.